pr4shan7/learn-to-code/README.md

 # Learn To Code
-A place to learn by doing yourself
+A place to learn by doing it yourself